 At EMI and TMG, our software evolves candidate mathematical models and conducts machine-intelligent testing of their assumptions and ambiguities, exploring the worst-case effects of "known unknowns" by playing against a machine-intelligent adversary.
-Then, by communicating the consequent processes, models, assumptions and advice clearly and interactively to human operators - by being transparent, where neural networks are opaque - our software is are able to generate high-confidence machine-intelligent strategies to control engineering systems and implement these strategies for real-world applications.
+Then, by communicating the consequent processes, models, assumptions and advice clearly and interactively to human operators - by being transparent, wher neural networks are opaque - our software is able to generate high-confidence machine-intelligent strategies to control engineering systems and implement these strategies for real-world applications.

 Current applications of our algorithms include analysis of civil aviation engines and (elsewhere) the development of an artificial pancreas.
 Other areas of interest include military aviation and maritime engines, oil and gas wells, power generation, complex industrial systems and other high-performance applications.

 Our team is comprised of an experienced mathematician, research engineers and consultants from academia and industry.
 Investors in TMG include UniQuest, the main commercialisation company of The University of Queensland.

 Spitfire Memorial Defence Fellow (2005, 2007); former Honorary Senior Fellow in the School of Mathematics and Physics at the University of Queensland.
 An applied mathematician with particular expertise in novel forms of artificial intelligence, he received his BSc with a first in pure mathematics in 1989 and a PhD in applied mathematics in 1994, both from the University of Queensland.
 Former senior analyst, Department of Climate Change.
 Inventor of multiple patents and patent applications in medical and engineering applications of machine intelligence.